 But then….. she brilliantly stutter steps between the spokes and pirouettes onto a zip line platform.
 This is her last obstacle!

 She grabs the trolley and glides toward cash and prizes – but OH NO…

 She tumbles off the line and splashes into a pool of water.
 No more Barbara, I feel sorry for her.
 We had a connection but it is time to move on.

 I rarely respond to her first call because it takes a while to decompress from the drama of television.
 She needs to respect that.

 “I need a few things from the store.”

 “I can’t go.”

-“I have to find out if Mike from Montana makes it to the quarter finals,” I tell her.
+“I want to find out if Mike from Montana makes it to the quarter finals,” I told her.

 By now she is standing beside me.
 She snatches up my remote, clicks off the television and hands me a shopping list.

 “It’s a re-run,” she says as she returns to the kitchen.
 “He bounces off the big red ball and falls into a vat of goo.”